-To create demand on the servers, we set up eight workloadgenerating desktop-class systems on our network, each running a single instance of DS2.
+To create demand on the servers, we set up several workloadgenerating desktop-class systems on our network, each running a single instance of DS2.

-We ran the same workload and used the same settings as in the tests for our previous consolidation guide.
+We ran the same workload and used the same settings as in the tests for our previous consolidation guides.
 Our goal was to represent the consolidation of a server facing a demanding workload, so we made sure the DVD Store test saturated at least one of the major components of the system.
-Our internal-only storage configuration contained only five disks, so disk I/O quickly became the limiting factor.
-The logical volume that contained the SQL Server data was approximately 90 percent active throughout the testing, while the volume containing the operating system and
+Using the parameters specified in Appendix F, we saturated the main data volume on the MSA30 so that the disk was about 90 percent busy, and most cores were above 50 percent throughout the test.